Italo Calvino: Early life and education

 Other legacies include the parents' beliefs in Freemasonry, republicanism with elements of anarchism and Marxism.
 Austere freethinkers with an intense hatred of the ruling National Fascist Party, Eva and Mario also refused to give their sons any education in the Catholic Faith or any other religion.
 Italo attended the English nursery school St George's College, followed by a Protestant elementary private school run by Waldensians.
-His secondary schooling, with a classical lyceum curriculum, was completed at the state-run Liceo Gian Domenico Cassini where, at his parents' request, he was exempted from religion classes but frequently asked to justify his anti-conformism to teachers, janitors, and fellow pupils.
+His secondary schooling, with a classical lyceum curriculum, was completed at the state-run Liceo Gian Domenico Cassini where, at his parents' request, he was exempted from religion classes, and teachers, janitors, and fellow pupils often pressed him to justify his anti-conformism.
 In his mature years, Calvino described the experience as having made him "tolerant of others' opinions, particularly in the field of religion, remembering how irksome it was to hear myself mocked because I did not follow the majority's beliefs".
 In 1938, Eugenio Scalfari, who went on to found the weekly magazine L'Espresso and La Repubblica, a major Italian newspaper, came from Civitavecchia to join the same class though a year younger, and they shared the same desk.
 The two teenagers formed a lasting friendship, Calvino attributing his political awakening to their university discussions.
 Seated together "on a huge flat stone in the middle of a stream near our land", he and Scalfari founded a university movement called the MUL.
-Eva managed to delay her son's enrolment in the Party's armed scouts, the Balilla Moschettieri, and then arranged that he be excused, as a non-Catholic, from performing devotional acts in Church.
-But later on, as a compulsory member, he could not avoid the assemblies and parades of the Avanguardisti, and was forced to participate in the Italian invasion of the French Riviera in June 1940.
+Eva managed to delay her son's enrolment in the Fascists' armed scouts, the Balilla Moschettieri, and then arranged that he be excused, as a non-Catholic, from performing devotional acts in Church.
+But later, as a compulsory member, he could not avoid the assemblies and parades of the Avanguardisti and was forced to participate in the Italian invasion of the French Riviera in June 1940.